HDFGroup/hsds/README.md

 ------------

 HSDS is a web service that implements a REST-based web service for HDF5 data stores.
+Data can be stored in either a POSIX files system, or using object based storage such as AWS S3, Azure Blob Storage, or OpenIO <openio.io>.
-The commercial offering based on this code is known as Kita&trade;.
+HSDS can be run a single machine using Docker or on a cluster using Kubernetes (or AKS on Microsoft Azure) The commercial offering based on this code is known as Kita&trade;.
 More info at: <https://www.hdfgroup.org/solutions/hdf-kita/>.